fiddlesleet/World-Book-Challenge/july_book_recommendations.md

      * Survivor: The Triumph of an Ordinary Man in the Khmer Rouge Genocide, written by Chum Mey.
 He's one of the two living survivors of the Khmer Rouge Genocide.
 The person who recommended this book got to meet him at the s21 museum in Cambodia!
 150. China
      * Do Not Say We Have Nothing by Madeleine Thien (Canadian-born daughter of Malaysian Chinese father and Hong Kong Chinese mother).
+     * The Rape of Nanking: The Forgotten Holocaust of World War II by Iris Chang (American-born daughter of two Taiwanese immigrants)
 151. Cyprus
 152. Georgia
 153. India